zhangrengang/subgenome_phasing_example/README.md

 wgdi -bk Triticum_turgidum-Triticum_aestivum.conf
 wgdi -bk Triticum_aestivum-Triticum_aestivum.conf
 ```
-From the dot plots `Triticum_turgidum-Triticum_aestivum.blockks.png` (below figure), we can find that the D subgenome of Triticum_aestivum shows
+From the dot plots `Triticum_turgidum-Triticum_aestivum.blockks.png`,
+we can find that the D subgenome of Triticum_aestivum shows
-higher Ks to Triticum_turgidum, while A or B subgenomes of Triticum_aestivum show lower Ks to Triticum_turgidum.
-Thus, the D subgenome as a singleton
+higher Ks to Triticum_turgidum, while A or B subgenomes of Triticum_aestivum show lower Ks to Triticum_turgidum (Fig. 1 left).
-can be phased out.
+Thus, the D subgenome as a singleton can be phased out.

 ![Triticum_turgidum-Triticum_aestivum.blockks](wgdi/Triticum_turgidum-Triticum_aestivum.blockks.png) | ![Triticum_aestivum.blockks](wgdi/Triticum_aestivum-Triticum_aestivum.blockks.png)
 ---|---

+Fig. 1.
+Ks-colored dot plots between Triticum_turgidum and Triticum_aestivum (left) and within Triticum_aestivum (right).

 We hypothesize the A or B subgenome may be closer to the D subgenome.
-However, there is no such a pattern that Ks(A-D) is higher or lower than Ks(B-D) to distinguish A and B subgenomes (below figure).
+However, there is no such a pattern that Ks(A-D) is higher or lower than Ks(B-D) to distinguish A and B subgenomes (Fig. 1 right).

 #### Assign subgenome preliminarily ####
 Fisrt, we need to identify orthologous synteny between the outgroup reference and the polyploids,